 Fill up the form after carefully reading the instructions provided on the screen and click on ‘Submit.’

 Minor applicants must take a print out of the form and fill up Part D of the form which must be signed by the parent/guardian at the nearest RTO.

 After the document has been signed, you must upload the necessary documents along with the application form.
 The documents which are required to be submitted are described above.

 An application number is generated which can be used to track the application status.

 If the application has been processed, the applicant is notified through SMS.

 Fill the application form and then submit it along with other documents such as address and age proof at RTO which comes under the jurisdiction of the area where you live.
-Furthermore, you can schedule a slot for the Driving license test at RTO and pay the applicable fee for taking the test.
+Furthermore, you can schedule a slot for the Driving licence test at RTO and pay the applicable fee for taking the test.